 I do not think that canceling altogether is the route to take.
 Right now, people need us.
-People need us to be talking about something other than the Coronavirus.
+People need us to be talking about something other than the pandemic.
 And they still need our resources now more than ever.
-So I don't think canceling is the option.
+So I don't think canceling is the best option in most cases.

-With that said, let's talk about what to do with your speakers and then your attendees.
+With that being said, let's talk about what to do with your speakers and then your attendees.

 They are going to be in the same boat where they're like, "Oh, I had all these opportunities lined up and now I don't.
 What do I do?"
 You still can give them that opportunity!

 I would give them the option to do their prepared talk rather than forcing everybody to do interviews.
-A lot of people teach summits in a way that you're supposed to do interviews.
+A lot of people who teach summits say that you're "supposed" to do interviews.

 In reality, I tend to find more value in summits where speakers can give their own presentation.
 However, presentation guidelines are a good thing so you don't end up with people just giving webinars, pitching, and not actually providing value.

-But I would give them the option to do their prepared talk rather than force interviews.
+But give them the option to do their prepared talk rather than force interviews.

-Then, you have a really great opportunity here, and that's that you get to invite new speakers!
+Then, you have a really great opportunity here: you get to invite new speakers!
 Maybe your in-person event had 15 speakers.
 Why not make it 25 now?

-Maybe someone who had to turn you down because of travel, but would have been a great speaker, could now participate since you're moving things online.
+Maybe someone who had to turn you down because of travel, but would have been a great speaker, can now participate since you're moving things online.
 Take that opportunity!

-This is an opportunity for you, an opportunity to provide even more value to your attendees.
-And I want you to look at it like that - as an opportunity.
+This is an opportunity for you: an opportunity to provide even more value to your attendees.
+And I want you to look at it like that and make the most of it.

 This is where my knowledge and lack of in-person event experience gets a little muddy.
 I don't know what you planned for your event, I don't know what the cash flow looks like.

 But as someone who paid several hundred dollars for an event that may be moving online, my suggestion is to refund ticket holders as your first step.
-I know, it sucks.
+I know, it stinks.

 However, that doesn't mean you're not going to make money!
 Come on into my Facebook group and you'll hear about people making big money through virtual events.
-I've got one going on now that is skyrocketing right now during this crazy time, and you can do the same thing.
+I've got one going on currently that is skyrocketing during this crazy time, and you can do the same thing.